 Mode of Writing - The characteristics of written work that reveal the purpose of the writing.
-FCAT Writing assesses three modes of writing: narrative, expository, and persuasive.
+FCAT Writing+ assesses three modes of writing: narrative, expository, and persuasive.

 Multiple-Choice (MC) - Test questions that present students with several options from which to choose the correct answer.
-The FCAT uses items in which four choices are given, only one of which is correct.
-The multiple-choice question format is used in FCAT Reading, FCAT Mathematics, and FCAT Science.
+FCAT Reading, FCAT Writing+, FCAT Mathematics, and FCAT Science use items in which four choices are given, only one of which is correct.
+The three-option multiple-choice format is also used in FCAT Writing+.

 Narrative Writing - Writing that recounts a personal or fictional experience or tells a story based on a real or imagined event.
-In FCAT Writing, only students in Grade 4 are assigned a prompt that is intended to result in narrative writing.
+In FCAT Writing+, only students in Grade 4 are assigned a prompt that is intended to result in narrative writing.